furysport/furysport-fury-dapp/README.md

-**Teritori** is designed to be managed by community, with a step by step strategy allowing to empower the user:
+**Furya** is designed to be managed by community, with a step by step strategy allowing to empower the user:

 - Vote on upcoming launches of the Launchpad (The R!OT)
 - Vote on upcoming Premium features